czoido/conan-deterministic-examples/README.md

 )
 ```

-The problem is that this flag makes the binaries reproducible (regarding to timestamps in the file
+The problem is that this flag makes the binaries reproducible (regarding timestamps in the file
 format) if our final binary is a `.exe` but will not remove all timestamps if we are compiling a
 `.lib`.
 In fact it does not remove the `TimeDateStamp` field from the  [COFF File
 Header](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format#file-headers) for the `.lib`